 We consider Hildegard’s midlife awakening among her most valuable contributions.
 It reminds us that we have the power to change these lives we’ve led and to find our bliss.
 Carl Jung also found inspiration in Hildegard.
-As a result, he referenced Hildegard in his research on the individuation process.
+As a result, he referenced Hildegard of Bingen in his research on the individuation process.
 Avis Clendenen meticulously documented Jung and Hildegard in her book, Experiencing Hildegard.

 7. Hildegard von Bingen inspires to us embrace our gifts despite potential risk.

 Today, Hildegard of Bingen is a Saint and one of a handful of Doctors of the Church.
 Critics have pointed to parts of Hildegard’s generally accepted biography as overly romantic to satisfy hagiography.
-Even without consideration for whether she was in fact tithed to the Church as a child or if she served in seclusion as an anchorite, the lasting effect of Hildegard’s many works and writings speak to her tremendous influence.
+Even without consideration for whether she was in fact tithed to the Church as a child or if she served in seclusion as an anchorite, the lasting effect of Hildegard of Bingen’s many works and writings speak to her tremendous influence.

 8. Hildegard von Bingen’s medieval garden reflects a healthy body.